ninabarzh/broomstick/content/posts/inflicting-help.md

 ### States and empires

 At its most grandiose, inflicted help is the rhetoric of empire.
-Colonial powers justified conquest with the civilising mission: bringing railways, schools, and *“moral instruction”* to the allegedly less developed—while extracting resources with great enthusiasm.
+Colonial powers justified conquest with the civilising mission: bringing railways, schools, and *“moral instruction”* to the allegedly less developed, while extracting resources with great enthusiasm.
 Missionaries framed Christianisation as salvation while obliterating indigenous beliefs.
 Modern states echo the same formula with *“nation-building”* projects, promising democracy while exporting military bases and contracts.
 The British Empire’s tale of railways and schools is a classic example: